-The erection of trusses may be undertaken from scaffold planks supported on internal wall top plates providing:
+The erection of trusses may be undertaken from scaffold planks supported on internal wall top plates provided:

-- planks are adequately supported across their spans, and - no person is exposed to the risk of a fall into a stairwell or other void (i.e. a void protection system must be installed).
+- planks are adequately supported across their spans, and - no person is exposed to the risk of a fall into a stairwell or other void (i.e. a void protection system is installed).

 The person erecting trusses should assess the team's capability to handle the roof trusses.
-If the size, weight and positioning of the roof trusses pose a risk to the health and safety of the person erecting trusses, then a crane with a certificated operator must be employed to help undertake this task.
+If the size, weight and positioning of the roof trusses poses a risk to the health and safety of the person erecting the trusses, then a crane with a licensed operator should be engaged to help undertake this task.

-METHOD 1: Where cranage is required when erection height is too great or trusses too large for manual handling:
+Method 1: Where cranage is required when erection height is too great or trusses too large for manual handling:

-- the trusses must be craned into position, laid flat and suitably supported prior to erection - where trusses can not be self supporting, use temporary props or internal walls for support (see Figure 15), and - the person erecting trusses must ensure that all wall frames are adequately braced to withstand loads during construction.
+- the trusses must be craned into position, laid flat and suitably supported prior to erection.
+Where trusses cannot be self-supporting, use temporary props or internal walls for support (see Figure 15) - the person erecting trusses must ensure that all wall frames are adequately braced to withstand loads during construction.